isb-cgc/readthedocs/docs/source/sections/progapi/progAPIvfour/API-demo.rst

 ===========================

-Any special characters in the input field will cause the endpoint to fail. e.g. spacing in inout box
+Any special characters in the input field will cause the endpoint to fail. e.g. spacing in inout box.

 Please make sure to delete all fields not being used.
 Any leftover fields with text “string” or left blank will cause the endpoint to fail.

-Case barcode centric endpoints only pull TCGA and CCLE hg19 data details e.g file paths
+Case barcode centric endpoints only pull TCGA and CCLE hg19 data details e.g file paths.

-Use sample centric endpoint to pull hg38 centric data details using the endpoints
+Use sample centric endpoint to pull hg38 centric data details using the endpoints.